WiproOpenSource/openapphack/README.md

 ## Credits

 Still compiling this..
-Lot of Folks to thank, very are standing on the shoulder of a lot of excellant programmers and a lot of opensource projects.
+Lot of Folks to thank, very are standing on the shoulders of a lot of excellant programmers and a lot of opensource projects.

 here is a [list]()..